BontifulHigh/Text-Adventure/README.md

   - Are there any additional features you might want to implement?
 - Create your game map on paper first- what rooms will there be and how will they connect?
 - Make changes to the csv files so that the game has the rooms, items, and events that you came up with.

+**Part 2**
+- Identify a feature that you'd like to add to the game.
+Work on implementing your feature into the game by working with other classmates and Mr. Wolff.
+Don't hesitate to ask Mr. Wolff questions about what direction to go for the feature you choose to implement.
+- It may help to start with some ideas for features to work on:
+  - Adding a turn tracker.
+Maybe the game ends after some # of turns.
+  - Making paths only work if you have a specific item.
+  - Adding monsters that you can attack!
+  - Making the UI neater and more interesting for the player.
+- For this part, you will be evaluated on your effort, communication, and how well you challenge yourself during this project.
+- You WILL NOT be evaluated on whether or not the feature is successfully implemented.
+Some features will be more difficult than others, and that's great!